-Ben Affleck’s Life Reportedly ‘Falling Apart:’ Jennifer Garner & Batman Shockers
+Ben Affleck’s Life Reportedly ‘Falling Apart’: Jennifer Garner & Batman Shockers

 “They are both committed to their family.”

-Another source told the publication that Affleck has moved out of the home that the couple shared in Brentwood.
+Another source told the publication that Affleck has moved out of the home the couple shared in Brentwood.
 Prior to their public split announcement, however, Ben and Jennifer were separated during a secret trial split that lasted 10 months, according to the magazine.

 During that secret trial separation, Christine Ouzounian took on the role of nanny to Garner’s and Affleck’s children.
 Ben “briefly dated” that nanny after the breakup, according to Us.

 An insider told the magazine that Affleck and Garner had plans to divorce when Samuel was born.
-But although the baby’s birth helped somewhat, it wasn’t enough to save their marriage, according to the insider.
+Although the baby’s birth helped somewhat, it wasn’t enough to save their marriage, according to the insider.

 “They were going to divorce when Sam was born, but you know how it is — baby comes and solves the issues for a bit, but it’s just a Band-Aid.
 It hasn’t been working for ages,” said the source.